aicip/uSDN/Readme.txt

-This is a demo code for 'Unsupervised sparse Dirichlet-net for hyperspectral image super-resolution', the code is for research purpose only, all rights reserved.
+This is a demo code for 'Unsupervised sparse Dirichlet-net for hyperspectral image super-resolution'.
+The code is for research purpose only.
+All rights reserved.

 Contact information
 Ying Qu: yqu3@vols.utk.edu